LIFE in the Aleutians: Rare Photos From World War II’s Forgotten Front

 Of all the U.S. outposts the Aleutians are probably the wildest and most inhospitable.
 There are almost no trees on the islands.
 There are few animals.
 The temperature seldom drops below freezing in winter or goes above 60 degrees in summer.
 There are as many as 250 rainy days a year and as few as eight clear days.

-Dmitri Kessel’s pictures, meanwhile, suggest that despite the spartan lodgings, the often impassable terrain, the ever-foreboding skies, the questionable food, the tricky climate, the grueling work and the ceaselessly challenging environment, thousands of troops, nurses and even some civilians stuck with it throughout the war years, and they made do.
+Kessel’s pictures, meanwhile, suggest that despite the spartan lodgings, the often impassable terrain, the questionable food, the tricky climate, the grueling work and the ceaselessly challenging environment, thousands of troops, nurses and even some civilians stuck with it throughout the war years, and they made do.

 In often primitive conditions, in one of the most unforgiving environments on Earth, they did what was asked of them.
 They are not forgotten.